Choose the right business partner

 You can use direct mode TLS for the entire connection between the BlackBerry smartphone and the application server when only the end points of the transaction are trusted (for example, with banking services).
 Smartphones that are running BlackBerry® Device Software version 3.6.1 or later support TLS for connections.

-BlackBerry smartphone apps require developers to sign and register their applications with Research In Motion (RIM).
+BlackBerry smartphone apps require developers to sign and register their applications with BlackBerry.
 This adds protection by providing a greater degree of control and predictability to the loading and behavior of apps on BlackBerry smartphones.

 The BlackBerry® Signing Authority Tool can help protect access to the functionality and data of third-party apps by enabling corporate developers or administrators to manage access to specific sensitive Application Programming Interfaces (APIs) and data stores through the use of server-side software and public and private signature keys.